9 tourist traps in the Netherlands (and the best alternatives)

 Is the Rijksmuseum a tourist trap?

-No, especially if you’re really interested in art that focuses on the Dutch nation and its history (Rembrandt’s The Night Watch is on permanent display here).
+No, especially if you’re interested in art that focuses on the Dutch nation and its history (Rembrandt’s The Night Watch is on permanent display here).

-But there are so many museums (with cheaper entry and no waiting lines) that offer an equally valuable art experience.
 For example, a mere 40-minute train from Amsterdam is the beautiful town of Leiden.
 This city boasts 14 diverse museums that promise to pique the varied interests of everyone in your travelling group.

 8. Anne Frank House